 Items that take 100 years or less

-Save On Energy put these times into perspective by comparing them on their Material Decomposition article.
 A cotton shirt takes about 3-6 months which is also around the same amount of time it takes for someone to build a house.
 Think before you decide to throw your clothes away simply because they got a little dirty.
 We use paper towels and napkins every day and more than one each time.
-The amount of time it takes from the moment you throw it into the bin for it to decompose can be compared to binge-watching every episode of "Law & Order" which is about 450+ episodes which takes about two weeks.
+The amount of time it takes from the moment you throw it into the bin for it to decompose can be compared to binge-watching every episode of "Law & Order" which is about 450+ episodes, or two weeks.

 Items that take more than 100 years